gnulnx/anouman/README.md

     source ~/.bash_profile

-**Step 8:**  You now have a few shell commands that were appended to the end of your sites activate site.
+**Step 8:**  You now have a few shell commands that were appended to the end of your sites virtualenv activate script.
 For instance to check the status of gunicorn/nginx type:

     site status